mathias-bx/miscellaneous/radio-animation/README.md

 ## Files

 - `index.html` - The main HTML structure
-- `css/style.css` - All styling for the radio buttons
+- `style.css` - All styling for the radio buttons
-- `js/script.js` - JavaScript for handling selection and UI updates
+- `script.js` - JavaScript for handling selection and UI updates

 ## Customization